bicarlsen/iced_aksel/README.md

 - 📈 **Chart-first widget** – `Chart` provides layout and event handling that feels native to Iced apps.

 - 🪓 **Powerful axes** – Configure positions, scales, tick/label policies,
-  cursor readouts, visibility, and grid renderers per axis.
+  cursor labels, visibility, and grid renderers per axis.

-- 🖌️**Canvas-like API** – Implement `PlotData` to add any shape primitive (`shape::Line`, `shape::Circle`, `shape::Rectangle`, etc.) to layered plots.
+- 🖌️**Canvas-like API** – Implement `PlotData` to add any shape primitive (`shape::Line`, `shape::Circle`, `shape::Rectangle`, etc.) to the plot - Or create your own shape primitives with the `Shape` trait!

-  Or create your own shape primitives with the `Shape` trait!
+- 📏 **Internal Transformation** - Handles all the math headaches associated with calculating screen- vs. plot-coordinates.

 - 👉 **Rich interactivity** – Subscribe to click, drag, hover, scroll, and double-click callbacks for both the plot area and individual axes.

 - 🎨 **Composable styling** – Override per-axis/plot styles or swap in entire
   `style::Catalog`s to match your own theming.

-- 🔥 **Performant** - The library handles layering and mesh-squashing to ensure proper rendering while staying fast!
+- 🔥 **Performant** - The library handles layering and mesh-squashing to ensure proper rendering while maintaining performance!

 ## 🔽 Install